nystudio107/craft-retour/README.md

 **Note**: _The license fee for this plugin is $59.00 via the Craft Plugin Store._

-## Beta Notes

-Like any software, this beta version of Retour may have bugs.
-Please report any problems you may find on the [Retour Issues page](https://github.com/nystudio107/craft-retour/issues), and we'll get them addressed quickly.

-The following things are not fully implemented for the beta:

-* This documentation

-There are entries on the [Retour Issues page](https://github.com/nystudio107/craft-retour/issues) that you can use to check on the status of the beta.

 ### Upgrading from Retour 1.x for Craft CMS 2.x

 Even though this version of Retour was entirely rewritten for Craft CMS 3, it was designed to use all of the same data used by the Craft CMS 2.x version of Retour.